annholmes/Putah-Creek-eDNA/README.md

 ### `Manuscript_Outputs/`
   Figures, tables, and supplementary files, in the following subfolders:
-  - `1_sites_and_sequencing/` – Sampling site metadata, sequencing summaries, and diversity metrics (e.g., richness, Shannon diversity).
+  - `1_sites_and_sequencing/` – Sampling site metadata, sequencing summaries, and diversity metrics (e.g., richness, Shannon diversity)
-  - `2_community_and_spatiotemporal_dynamics/` – Community composition, NMDS ordination, and PERMANOVA analyses.
+  - `2_community_and_spatiotemporal_dynamics/` – Community composition, NMDS ordination, and PERMANOVA analyses
-  - `3_comparison_with_conventional_sampling/` – Comparisons eDNA and conventional fish sampling results.
+  - `3_comparison_with_conventional_sampling/` – Comparisons eDNA and conventional fish sampling results
-  - `4_reordering_and_species_responses/` – Gradient forest model, rank abundance curves (Whittaker plots) and exploratory mean rank shift.
+  - `4_reordering_and_species_responses/` – Gradient forest model, rank abundance curves (Whittaker plots) and exploratory mean rank shift

 ### `Scripts/`
   R scripts used in bioinformatic processing, statistical analysis, and figure generation.

 ### `Supporting_Data_and_Resources/`
   Core processed data and resources, in the following subfolders:
-  - `1_reference_sequence_database/` – Custom regional reference database used for taxonomic assignment, based on Nagarajan, Holmes, & Schreier (2023) and GenBank records. **This is an open access resource, see citation information below.**
+  - `1_reference_sequence_database/` – Custom regional reference database used for taxonomic assignment, based on Nagarajan, Holmes, & Schreier (2023) and GenBank records **This is an open access resource, see citation information below**
-  - `2_analysis_data/` – Processed eDNA data including ASV tables, taxonomy, metadata, and eDNA index.
+  - `2_analysis_data/` – Processed eDNA data including ASV tables, taxonomy, metadata, and eDNA index
-  - `3_conventional_sampling/` – Fish count and biomass data from electrofishing and traps at sites paired with eDNA sampling.
+  - `3_conventional_sampling/` – Fish count and biomass data from electrofishing and traps at sites paired with eDNA sampling

 ---

 ## 💾 Data Availability

-- Raw Illumina sequencing data will be archived in the Dryad Digital Repository ([DOI to be added]).
+- Raw Illumina sequencing data will be archived with a DOI via Dryad Digital Repository ([DOI to be added]).
-- Formal archival of scripts, supporting data, and resources with a persistent DOI will be done via Zenodo upon manuscript acceptance ([DOI to be added]).
+- Scripts, data, and resources will be formally archived with a DOI via Zenodo upon manuscript acceptance. ([DOI to be added]).
-- Materials in this GitHub repository are provided as working versions for transparency and internal organization only.
+- Materials in this GitHub repository are provided as working versions for transparency and internal organization only, not as a formal archive.

 ---